 The definition of suitable spawning habitat follows Hubert et al.'s (1985) functional relationships between suitability and percent fines and gravels in spawning riffles, where $\leq 10\%$ fines is considered suitable, 11-50% fines represent linearly declining suitability, and > 50% is unsuitable.
 Conversely, $\geq 20\%$ gravel and rubble is considered suitable with < 20% representing a linearly declining suitability (Figure 4).
-Thus, suitable spawning habitat can be characterized by having $\le 10\%$ fines and $\ge 20\%$ gravel and rubble.
+Thus, suitable spawning habitat can be characterized by having $\leq 10\%$ fines and $\geq 20\%$ gravel and rubble.

 Figure 4.
-Predicted relationship between suitability of riverine Arctic grayling spawning habitat and a) percent fines in spawning areas and downstream riffles, and b) percent gravel and rubble (1.0-20.0 cm) in spawning areas (from Hubert et al. 1985).
+Predicted relationship between suitability of riverine Arctic grayling spawning habitat and a) percent fines (< 3 mm) in spawning areas and downstream riffles, and b) percent gravel and rubble (1.0-20.0 cm) in spawning areas (from Hubert et al. 1985).

 The suitability threshold provided by Hubert et al. (1985) predicts the proposed asymptotic relationship between spawning area and recruitment.
 For example, at low population and high area of suitable spawning habitat, individuals would presumably all utilize the most suitable areas, resulting in maximum egg and age-0 fish in-stream survival, and number of recruits per individual.
 Further increases in suitable spawning habitat would not result in greater per capita recruitment.
-However, if the population increased, and suitable spawning area per individual decreased, more individuals would spawn in less suitable habitats and an overall decrease in per capita recruitment would result as egg and age-0 fish in-stream survival declined.
+However, if population increased, and suitable spawning area per individual decreased, more individuals would spawn in less suitable habitats and an overall decrease in per capita recruitment would result as egg and age-0 fish in-stream survival declined.

-Percent fines (particles < 2.8 mm) and gravel and rubble (8-180 mm) in riffles will be estimated annually using pebble count surveys.
-Each stream of interest was divided into reaches based on gross geomorphological characteristics and one or two representative sites were selected for sampling within each reach (Warren and Jaeger 2017).
-At each sampling site, four separate consecutive riffles are sampled following MT DEQ TMDL Sediment Assessment Methods (in press).
+Percent fines (particles < 3 mm) and gravel and rubble (1.0-20.0 cm) in riffles were estimated biennially using pebble count surveys.
+Each stream of interest was divided into reaches based on gross geomorphological characteristics and 1-5 representative sites were selected for sampling within each reach (Warren and Jaeger 2017).
+At each sampling site, four separate consecutive riffles were sampled following MT DEQ TMDL Sediment Assessment Methods (Kusnierz and Welch 2011).
 Cumulative percent fines are calculated for each sampled riffle.

-Total area of suitable spawning habitat, A_t , is calculated and modeled considering 1) only habitat that has a suitability of 1.0 (i.e., $\leq 10\%$ fines and $\geq 20\%$ gravel and rubble) and 2) weighted suitability of habitat based on observed percent fines and gravel and rubble following Hubert et al. (1985; Figure 4).
+Total area of suitable spawning habitat, A_t , was calculated and modeled considering 1) only habitat that has a suitability of 1.0 (i.e., $\leq 10\%$ fines and $\geq 20\%$ gravel and rubble) and 2) weighted suitability of habitat based on observed percent fines and gravel and rubble following Hubert et al. (1985; Figure 4).

-Habitat area per stream with suitability of 1.0, A{ts} , is riffle area per site with suitability = 1.0, divided by total site length, multiplied by reach length, summed across reaches within a stream (Equation 2).
+Habitat area per stream with suitability of 1.0, A{ts} , is riffle area per site with suitability = 1.0, divided by total site length, multiplied by reach length, summed across reaches within a stream (Equation 7).

-$\sum{i=1}^{n} \frac{suitable rifflearea(m^2)}{total site length(m)} \times reach length_i (2)$
+$$\sum{j=1}^{n} \frac{\sum{i=1}^{n} \frac{suitable rifflearea(m^2)}{sitelength(m)}}{number of sites} \times reachlength_j (7)$$

-Habitat area per stream with weighted suitability, A{tw} , differs from A{ts} in using the product of riffle suitability scores for percent fines and gravel and rubble estimated from the hypothesized suitability relationships of Hubert et al. (1985) instead of classifying riffle habitat as suitable (i.e., suitability = 1) or not (suitability < 1).
+Habitat area per stream with weighted suitability, A{tw} , differs from A{ts} in using the product of riffle suitability scores for percent fines and gravel and rubble estimated from the hypothesized suitability relationships of Hubert et al. (1985) instead of classifying riffle habitat as suitable (i.e., suitability = 1) or not (suitability = 0).